kyleboas/tacticsjournal.com/_posts/2023-5-2-Active-and-Waiting-defenders-in-a-flat-back-five.md

     <figcaption>Figure 4.3 - Rabiot passes to Cuadrado who is free on the far side.</figcaption>
 </figure>

-It's a mad scramble, Inter contract on the remaining forwards.
+It's a mad scramble.
+Inter contract on the remaining forwards.
 No one checked over their shoulder and Cuadrado is left free in space.

 - Space behind the active defenders who have jumped to challenge the ball.
 - Space in-between waiting defenders, with a cross from a half-space.